MikeMahoney/space-x-test/README.md

 ## Notes

-- Given more time I'd add a mobile menu to make the navigation more scalable in mobile view
-- Ideally I'd also add Jest and pre-commit hooks using Husky
+- Ideally I'd also add Jest test cases and pre-commit hooks using Husky